ekristen/go-project-template/README.md

 - Stubbed out Go Tests
   - They are not comprehensive

+### Opinionated Decisions

+- Uses `init` functions for registering commands globally.
+  - This allows for multiple `main` package files to be written and include different commands.
+  - Allows the command code to remain isolated from each other and a simple import to include the command.

 ## Building

 The following will build binaries in snapshot order.